Spelling and Capitalization

 15 January 1996

 The AJA uses BP (“Before Present”) for radiometric dates.
-BP should only be used in reporting dates for which “present” refers to the year 1950.
+BP should be used only in reporting dates for which “present” refers to the year 1950.

 Radiometric dates (except radiocarbon dates) should be expressed using the abbreviation “ka” and “Ma” for thousands and millions of years before present, respectively (e.g., 2.4 ka BP).
 Dates less than 1,000 years should be written in full (e.g., 900 years BP).